Ritika-Bhambri/docling-exploration/README.md

 OCR consumed 846 out of 856 seconds - **98.8% of total runtime**.
 Every other stage combined - layout analysis, table structure recognition, page preprocessing, document assembly took 10 seconds.
 OCR on 7 pages consumed the other 846.

-This happened because `--force-ocr` bypasses the embedded text layer and runs three neural network models on every page region sequentially.
+This happened because `--force-ocr` bypasses the embedded text layer and runs three neural network models on every page region sequentially. **Milestone 1 requires gathering and cleaning a dataset of approved and non-compliant RPM spec files.
+Spec files are plain text.
+They have no image layer and no OCR requirement.
+The Fedora RPM Packaging Guidelines document itself is digitally produced with an embedded text layer.
+For both document types in this pipeline, `--force-ocr` is incorrect and harmful .It degrades text quality and adds 98.8% overhead to processing time for zero benefit.
+Default OCR behaviour is selective and applied only to image-only regions.
+Hence Default OCR looks like the right choice for this task.**

 ### Observation